Tsilkow/Pet-BiFPN/README.md

 To train a new model, simply run `python run.py --train`.
 To load a model from 'models/', run `python run.py --load <model filename>`.
 If you want to see result on your own image, put it in 'images/' and add flag `--input <image filename>` to the command.
-If you want to use GPU for training, add flag '--gpu'.
+If you want to use GPU for training, add flag `--gpu`.